Skip to main content

 Bangladesh

-Context Bangladesh
+Background: Bangladesh

 Economic development

 Switzerland is increasingly focusing its efforts on improving economic fundamentals.
 It promotes climate-resilient, eco-friendly and inclusive private sector engagement in the agriculture, small-business and service sectors.
-The aim is to further strengthen the economy and create suitable income opportunities for a wider section of the population.
+Switzerland's activities in Bangladesh also encompass trade facilitation and SECO's support for the financial sector.

 Democratic governance